Chronetic/dice-roller/README.md

 By adding `roll` to the URL, you can intiate a rolling of dice directly without the need to press the button on the site.
-There is no value associated with this parameter, so the usage is simply `matteas.nz/dice-roller?roll`.
+There is no value associated with this parameter, so the usage is simply adding `?roll` to the url.

 ##### Shadows